CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/befristete_zimmer/index.en.md

 The shared apartments also have different sizes and layouts.
 Below you will find an overview of all key data concerning the shared apartments in the old building.
 {{< /accordion >}}
 {{< accordion "Are the flats barrier-free/wheelchair accessible?" >}}
 Unfortunately, the flats are only accessible via stairs.
-If this works for you and you want further information, please contact us at altbau.wohnheim@collegiumacademicum.de.
+If this works for you and you want further information, please contact us at zwischenmiete.altbau@collegiumacademicum.de.
 In case you need a room, which is accessible without using stairs, please take a look at the new building.
 {{< /accordion >}}
 {{< accordion "Where is the electricity drawn from?" >}}
 The old building uses 100 % electricity from renewable sources via the Heidelberger Energiegenossenschaft.
 The electricity demand is primarily covered by the photovoltaic system on our roof, including battery storage.